 Blame Ebro: How do you deal with it?

 Miss Nicki Baby: I don’t.
 I don’t even look at it.
 Everybody has an opinion.
 So, whether you want to say something negative or positive, you’re entitled to that.
-But I will not go out my way to respond, I will not block you because I leave my page open.
+But I will not go out my way to respond; I will not block you because I leave my page open.
 Whoever has something to say, you can say it.
-I don’t entertain negative comments, I have too much going on for that.
+I don’t entertain negative comments; I have too much going on for that.

 Blame Ebro: So, I have to ask a messy question really quick.
 Masika is back!
-We know the love triangle that happened season one between you, her and Mally Mal, but now she’s back and obviously you two are in completely different spaces with her new daughter with Fetty Wap and your different relationships with Safaree and Rosa.
+We know the love triangle that happened season one between you, her and Mally Mal, but now she’s back and obviously, you two are in completely different spaces with her new daughter with Fetty Wap and your different relationships with Safaree and Rosa.
 Have you guys had a conversation since her return?

 Miss Nicki Baby: Oh yeah, we hung out and everything!
 We’re good.
 I got a gift for her daughter when she was born.
-That’s old neither of us are with him, I’ve grown up so much in the past few years.
+That’s old, neither of us is with him, I’ve grown up so much in the past few years.
 I can’t fight over a man.
 It wasn’t her fault, so we’ve definitely moved on from that.
 You will not see any Masika and Miss Nicki drama this season.

 Blame Ebro: Your growth has been amazing to watch from a viewer standpoint.
 Another takeaway from the season is a conversation between you and Teairra Marie and about her drinking.
 From the previews, it looked like an honest moment.
 I think sometimes it’s hard for fans to differentiate what’s real and what’s amped up for TV.
-In that moment you can tell that you were being a true friend.
+At that moment you can tell that you were a true friend.

 Miss Nicki Baby: Of course!